-- Restricted materials and permitting, PDF (528 kb), excerpt from Chapter 7, A Guide to Pesticide Regulation in California (2011)
+- Restricted materials and permitting, PDF, (713 kb) excerpt from Chapter 2--Ensuring Safe Pesticide Use, from A Guide to Pesticide Regulation in California: 2017 Update

-- A History of the Listing of Pesticides as Restricted Materials in California, PDF (23 kb) (1997 report)
+- A History of the Listing of Pesticides as Restricted Materials in California, (1997 report)

 - Restricted Materials Permit Review, PDF (24 kb) – Describes permit evaluation and review; due process; and grounds for refusal, revocation, and suspension of a restricted materials permit